marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/defining-the-output-assembler-language.rst

 **************************************

-This section describes macros whose principal purpose is to describe how to write instructions in assembler language-rather than what the instructions do.
+This section describes macros whose principal purpose is to describe how to write instructions in assembler language---rather than what the instructions do.

 .. toctree::